magento/pwa-studio/.github/CONTRIBUTING.md

 -   [Code of Conduct]
 -   [Support]

-To contribute to this repository, start by forking the [official repository] and following the installation instructions in the `README` file.
+To contribute to this repository, fork the [official repository] and follow the installation instructions in the `README` file.

 ## Pull Requests

--   PRs must be tied to issues.
+-   Every PR must be tied to an issue.
+Create an issue if none exist for the PR.
 -   PRs should only be scoped to a single issue.
 -   PR commits should contain [meaningful commit messages].
 -   Please fill out the entirety of the PR template, including the PR checklist.